-Whether you’re a freelance health writer or an employed medical writer, you can benefit both personally and professionally by setting career goals.
+Whether you’re a freelance or employed medical writer, you can benefit both personally and professionally by writing career goals.

 Your health writing career goals can be financial, lifestyle-orientated or based around the type of client or employer you want to work for.